Royal Dutch Cricket Association

-The Royal Dutch Cricket Association (Dutch: Koninklijke Nederlandse Cricket Bond, KNCB) is the governing body of cricket in the Kingdom of the Netherlands.
+The Royal Dutch Cricket Association (Dutch: Koninklijke Nederlandse Cricket Bond; KNCB) is the governing body of cricket in the Kingdom of the Netherlands.
 It was formed in 1890 and received a Royal charter in 1958.
 The KNCB is responsible for the national men's and women's teams, and also for the various domestic competitions, including the Topklasse (Division One) and Hoofdklasse (Division Two) leagues, and the Dutch Twenty20 Cup.
 The KNCB has been an associate member of the International Cricket Council since 1966.
 It is one of the oldest national governing bodies in the sport, older than those of many full ICC members.
-The KNCB is also a member of the European Cricket Council, which organises the European Cricket Championship.
+The KNCB is also a member of the ICC Europe (succeeding the European Cricket Council), which organises the European Cricket Championship.

 Overview

 Koninklijke Nederlandse Cricket Bond is an administrative organization responsible for the promotion, development, and organization of the sport of cricket in the Netherlands.
 It controls the men's national team, and the women's national team teams.
 The women's national team currently have Test status and played their first Test match in 2007.
-A total of 57 cricket clubs take part in the domestic season, which include the Hoofdklasse, Topklasse and the region T20 cricket.
+A total of 57 cricket clubs take part in the domestic season, which includes the 50-over Hoofdklasse, Topklasse and the T20 league.